carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 {: .language-python}

-Because these are python commands, you do not need to add the exclamation point.

 ## Flattening Twitter Data

 Twitter Timelines, and other files we harvest using twarc, need to be 'flattened' before we use them.
 Flatten will ensure that each line of the file is 1 tweet, allowing us to immediately know how many tweets we have after we create the flattened file.

 Before flattening:
 `! wc raw_data/bjules.jsonl`